BYUCS452F2020/computer-builder/README.md

 ### Legal

-We will not be selling these products rather be assisting in users finding certain products, thus we will need to identify the manufacturers of products that we will present in this application.
+We will not be selling these products rather be assisting in users finding certain products, thus we would be identifying the manufacturers of products that we will present in this application and not brand them as our own.

 The business will be a Utah LLC!